shayanb/ethduties/README.md

 ### Backup and Restore

-Since all data is stored in sessionStorage on the client side, no server-side backup is needed.
+Since all data is stored in localStorage on the client side, no server-side backup is needed.
 User settings and validators are preserved in the browser.
+Use the Export/Import functionality to backup your validator configuration.

 ## Support the Project